meza360/meza360/README.md

 Ive developed functional/basic software with technologies like C#, Java SE,Java EE, relational databases, and had the oportunity to mount my own PC, which was at first for gaming, but it turned out as a server for my own use.

-Im currently learning about HTML,CSS,Javascript, .NET and React.
-Most of it from online courses, selftought.

 <div>
  <h1>Technologies i've worked with</h1>
  <h2>Database related projects</h2>